CarmeloScribano/INSIGHT/README.md

 # IN$IGHT
-A security volume and liquidity analyzer that helps market makers gain **in$ights** into trends, patterns and anomalies to make data-driven decisions.
+A security volume analyzer that helps market makers gain **in$ights** into trends, patterns and anomalies to make data-driven decisions.

 This project was built in 24 hours for the ConUHacks VIII National Bank Capital Markets challenge.